bq/robopad/README.rst

 #.
 6 buttons in the generic robot mode for use as you want in your Arduino code

 #.
-Specific controls for the Pollywog, Beetle, Rhino and Crab printbots of Bq
+Specific controls for the Pollywog, Beetle, Rhino and Crab PrintBots of bq

+#.
+Management of the Bluetooth connection for battery saving

 Installation